Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/NinthProject-InventoryApp-Stage2/README.md

-# NinthP roject - Inventory App, Stage 2
+# Ninth Project - Inventory App, Stage 2

 PROJECT SPECIFICATION
 1. The app contains activities and/or fragments for the user to: